jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 "Sorry about that!
 We actually don't provide SEO support for squirrel videos!"

 To which they reply very angrily.
-Because we don't have resources that set expectations for us, we are stuck in a reactive mode.
+Because we don't have resources that set expectations for them, we are stuck in a reactive mode.

 You'd be surprised how much your customers will research before they ever reach out.
 And it's no surprise!
 No one wants to email the know-it-alls in support and feel all dumb.

-Now if by contrast we had good SEO documentation, perhaps with a frequently asked question section that covered squirrel video SEO, the conversation might go more like:
+So if by contrast we had good SEO documentation, perhaps with a frequently asked question section that covered squirrel video SEO, the conversation might go more like: